ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:codeblock}

-### Before you begin
-{: #ansible-before-you-begin}

-This section uses both Terraform and Ansible.

-1. Follow the instructions found in the [Getting started tutorial](https://{DomainName}/docs/terraform) to install Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in for Terraform on your workstation.
-1. Follow [these instructions](/docs/terraform?topic=terraform-ansible#install_ansible) to install Ansible.

 ### Provision
 {: #ansible-provision}

+The directory `vpc-app-deploy/ansible/tf` contains a [Terraform configuration](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/ansible/tf/main.tf) similar to the one described in the previous section except the software installation has been stripped out.
+The Ansible script will install software from the mirrors and then upload software from your workstation.

 1. Change to the Ansible script folder for this example:
    ```sh